pyexcel/pyexcel/doc/source/tutorial.rst

 Random access to individual cell values in the excel file
 ==========================================================

 For single sheet file, you can regard it as two dimensional array if you use `Reader` class.
 So, you access each cell via this syntax: reader[row][column].
 Suppose you have the following data, you can get value 5 by reader[1][1].
+And you can refer to row 2 and 3 by reader[1:] or reader[1:3]

 = = =
 1 2 3